Albert Einstein German Academic Refugee Programme Initiative (DAFI)

 - A monthly subsistence allowance covering basic expenses, such as food, local travel and rent during the semester;

 - A monthly data allowance;

 - Medical Aid.

 Due to financial constraints, only a limited number of scholarships are available.
 Applicants who satisfy minimum criteria will not automatically qualify for a Scholarship.
 Qualifying applicants who are not selected to join the programme are encouraged to take initiatives for identifying alternative sponsorship.

 - The selection of students to be awarded a DAFI scholarship takes place once a year and is conducted by the DAFI Selection Committee which consist of representatives from UNHCR, StudyTrust, UNISA, and the German Embassy.

 - The main criteria used in the selection of successful applicants are academic potential and a consideration of background conditions.

 - Applicants must have achieved an average of 65% and above for their undergraduate degree.

-- The closing date for 2022 DAFI Scholarship applications was 26 November 2021.
-Applications are now closed.
+The closing date for 2023 DAFI Scholarship applications is 10 November 2022

 Registered Educational Trust